About EGSH

 Authorised One-Stop Government Services Centre

-Update 2025: The DLD announced in January 2025 that private property owners along Sheikh Zayed Road (from the Trade Centre Roundabout to the Dubai Water Canal) and in Al Jaddaf can now convert their ownership status to freehold.
-A total of 457 plots — 128 along Sheikh Zayed Road and 329 in Al Jaddaf — are eligible for conversion to freehold ownership, open to all nationalities.
+Update 2025: The DLD announced in January 2025 that selected private plots along Sheikh Zayed Road (from the Trade Centre Roundabout to the Dubai Water Canal) and in Al Jaddaf are eligible for conversion to freehold ownership.
+A total of 457 specific plots — 128 along Sheikh Zayed Road and 329 in Al Jaddaf — have been designated for this conversion, open to all nationalities.
+Eligibility applies only to the identified plots, not to the entire area.
+Property owners should verify whether their specific plot qualifies through the DLD.

 Older areas of Dubai, including Deira, Al Karama, and Bur Dubai, remain classified as non-freehold zones.
 Foreigners cannot acquire freehold title in these districts, although leasehold arrangements may be available in some cases.